szabotudor/Arch--Install-Guide/README.md

 - Another program that people recommend is a GUI package manager, so you don't have to use the command line every time you want to install something
   - The most commong GUI package manager people use is Octopi, which you can install with `yay -S octopi` (it might take a while to complete)
   - Another popular GUI package manager is Pamac, which you can install with `yay -S pamac-aur` (this might also take a long time to install)

-### Part-7.1: Kde Plasma
-- Run `sudo pacman -S plasma konsole dolphin kwallet kwalletmanager kwallet-pam signon-kwallet-extension`, and when presented with a choice, press enter to install everything
-- When prompted with a large selection of packages, just press enter to install all of them

-### Part-7.2: xfce
-- Run `sudo pacman -S xfce4 xfce-goodies`
-- You will be prompted with a few choices
-- Press enter on all of them

-### Part-7.3: lxqt
-- Run `sudo pacman -S lxqt breeze-icons termite`

-### Part-7.4: i3wm
-- Run `sudo pacman -S i3 dmenu`
-- When prompted with a choice type `1 3 4 5`(keep the space between the numbers) and press enter
-- And then run `yay -S termite`

-### Part-7.5: Awesome WM
-- Run `sudo pacman -S awesome lua`
-- Then run `yay -S termite`

 # Part-8: Installing nvidia drivers
 - Run the following commands: